Centre for Studies in Arts and Culture (STAC)

 Natalee Caple / English Language and Literature

-Alexander Christie / Centre for Digital Humanities, Interactive Arts and Science
+Alexander Christie / Department of Digital Humanities, Interactive Arts and Science

 Nicholas Hauck / French Studies, Modern Languages, Literatures and Culture